ckeditor/ckeditor5/docs/framework/development-tools/package-generator/using-package-generator.md

 * `--plugin-name` &ndash; define the plugin name to be different from the package name.
 * `--lang` &ndash; (values: `js` | `ts`) choose whether the created package should use JavaScript or TypeScript.
 If omitted, the script will ask the user to choose manually.
 * `--verbose` &ndash; (alias: `-v`) print additional logs about the current executed task.
-* `--use-legacy-methods` &ndash; use legacy installations methods in a newly created package.
+* `--without-legacy-methods` &ndash; do not use legacy installations methods in a newly created package.

 ## Choosing the method

 Currently there are two ways of how package generator works:
-* (default) that are based on imports only from `ckeditor5` package,
+* (default) that are based on ( {@link getting-started/legacy-getting-started/quick-start legacy installation methods} ) but can be build to support both,
-* behind `--use-legacy-methods` flag, that are based on ( {@link getting-started/legacy-getting-started/quick-start legacy installation methods} ) but can be build to support both.
+* behind `--without-legacy-methods` flag are based on imports only from `ckeditor5` package without support for legacy installation methods.

 ## Using the package